-During FY2022, the Group conducts, (i) through the Consolidated Affiliated Entities, the Academic Education Business, the business of provision of extracurricular programmes for personal attainment and vocational training and technical education for adults in the PRC; and (ii) through Dashan Training, franchise business in the PRC.
-The Group had to use the Structured Contracts for business operation because (a) the PRC laws and regulations generally restrict foreign ownership in the primary and secondary education industry in the PRC; (b) as advised by the Company's PRC legal advisers, foreign investors are currently prohibited by local regulatory authorities in Zhengzhou to own equity interests in PRC entities which are principally engaging in the business of provision of non-academic training and vocational training; and (c) PRC laws and regulations impose conditions on franchise business.
+As advised by the Company's PRC legal advisers, foreign investors are currently prohibited by local regulatory authorities in Zhengzhou to own equity interests in PRC entities which are principally engaging in the business of provision of non-academic training and vocational training.
+As such, during FY2023, the Group had to use the Structured Contracts and conducted through the Consolidated Affiliated Entities, the business of provision of extracurricular programmes for personal attainment and vocational training and technical education for adults in the PRC.
 The Company does not hold any equity interests in the Consolidated Affiliated Entities in the PRC.
 The Structured Contracts, through which the Group obtains control over and derive the economic benefits from the Consolidated Affiliated Entities, have been narrowly tailored to achieve business purpose and minimise the potential conflict with relevant PRC laws and regulations.
 The Group has entered into the Structured Contracts for the existing Consolidated Affiliated Entities.